Assassination of Admiral Coligny: Guise

 Charles would write a letter to the English ambassador on 22 August, opining that he would 'make sure his subjects were not drawn into this private quarrel.'
 By which he referred to the Guise as the perpetrators of the attack on Coligny.

 Immediate circumstantial evidence strongly implicated the Guise.
 The house from which the shot was fired was rented by the canon de Villemur formerly a preceptor of the duke of Guise.
 Villemur was further the household official of one of Guise's followers, Cardinal Pellevè who was in Rome with Lorraine.
 Further, witnesses reported the sieur de Chailly, the maître de hôtel of Charles IX and superintendent of the duke of Guise, had set Maurevert up with the house.
 Guise had a long running vendetta with Coligny for which he desired satisfaction.

 It has been argued the multiplicity of all these clientage ties is a sign the Guise were likely innocent and the attack was designed to enrage the Huguenots against them, shattering the peace.
 Jouanna highlights this argument works both ways and the crime being 'signed' just as easily points to the vendetta as it does to it being a framing.
-Ambassador Michel advances the argument that the problem with the Guise theory is that it would have been considered a breach of honour to make this audacious move in the kings presence.
+Ambassador Michel advances the argument that the problem with the Guise theory is that it would have been considered a breach of honour to make this audacious move in the king's presence.
 The Guise return to favour was fragile and recent, to risk shattering it so soon would be foolish.
 However, if the Guise carried out the assassination on the orders of a member of the royal family, they would circumvent this risk in carrying out the hit.